The Driving Forces Behind The Shift to Hybrid Work Models

 Pros of Desk Booking:

 Efficient space utilization translates directly into cost savings for companies.
 By reducing their office footprint, organizations can save on rent, utilities, maintenance, and other overhead expenses associated with maintaining a larger physical workspace.
+McKinsey reports that office attendance in the cities it studied was down by about 30% compared with pre-pandemic levels, and that office-space demand could be up to 20% lower by 2030 depending on the city.
 In addition, reducing excess real estate also promotes a more sustainable workplace by lowering energy consumption and minimizing environmental impact. - Employee Satisfaction:

-Desk booking systems improve collaboration by allowing teams to easily book adjacent desks or meeting spaces.
-This promotes spontaneous interactions, idea sharing, and teamwork, fostering a more dynamic and creative work environment.
+Reservation tools can improve collaboration by allowing teams to sit near each other or choose nearby meeting spaces.
+This promotes spontaneous interactions, idea sharing, and teamwork, creating a more dynamic work environment.

 Cons of Desk Booking: